AllanOtieno254/Health-Care-Data-Analysis/README.md

 ## 📌 Project Overview

 This project provides a comprehensive exploratory data analysis (EDA) of a healthcare dataset, with a focus on understanding patient demographics, disease prevalence, and visit patterns.
-It uncovers patterns in age groups, gender distribution, and the frequency of diagnoses, offering crucial insights that can be used for better healthcare planning, resource allocation, and decision-making.
+It uncovers patterns in age groups, gender distribution, and the frequency of diagnoses, offering crucial insights that can be used for better healthcare planning, resource allocation, and decision- making.

 ---